Ocean acidification: Cause

 Accumulated since 1850, the ocean sink holds up to 175±35 gigatons of carbon, with more than two-thirds of this amount (120 Gt C) being taken up by the global ocean since 1960.
 Over the historical period, the ocean sink increased in pace with the exponential anthropogenic emissions increase.
 From 1850 until 2022, the ocean has absorbed 26% of total anthropogenic emissions.
 Emissions during the period 1850–2021 amounted to 670±65 gigatons of carbon and were partitioned among the atmosphere (41%), ocean (26%), and land (31%).

-The carbon cycle describes the fluxes of carbon dioxide (CO_{2}) between the oceans, terrestrial biosphere, lithosphere, and atmosphere.
+The carbon cycle describes the fluxes of carbon dioxide between the oceans, terrestrial biosphere, lithosphere, and atmosphere.
 The carbon cycle involves both organic compounds such as cellulose and inorganic carbon compounds such as carbon dioxide, carbonate ion, and bicarbonate ion, together referenced as dissolved inorganic carbon (DIC).
-These inorganic compounds are particularly significant in ocean acidification, as they include many forms of dissolved CO_{2} present in the Earth's oceans.
+These inorganic compounds are particularly significant in ocean acidification, as they include many forms of dissolved present in the Earth's oceans.

-When CO_{2} dissolves, it reacts with water to form a balance of ionic and non-ionic chemical species: dissolved free carbon dioxide (CO2(aq)), carbonic acid (H_{2}CO_{3}), bicarbonate (HCO_{3}^{−}) and carbonate (CO_{3}^{2−}).
-The ratio of these species depends on factors such as seawater temperature, pressure and salinity (as shown in a Bjerrum plot).
-These different forms of dissolved inorganic carbon are transferred from an ocean's surface to its interior by the ocean's solubility pump.
-The resistance of an area of ocean to absorbing atmospheric CO_{2} is known as the Revelle factor.
+When dissolves, it reacts with water to form a balance of ionic and non-ionic chemical species: dissolved free carbon dioxide ((aq)), carbonic acid (H2CO3), bicarbonate (HCO3-) and carbonate (CO3(2−)).
+The ratio of these species depends on factors such as seawater temperature, pressure, and salinity (as shown in a Bjerrum plot).
+These different forms of dissolved inorganic carbon are transferred from the ocean's surface to its interior by the ocean's solubility pump.
+The resistance of an area of ocean to absorbing atmospheric is known as the Revelle factor.

 Main effects

-The ocean's chemistry is changing due to the uptake of anthropogenic carbon dioxide (CO_{2}).
-Ocean pH, carbonate ion concentrations ([CO_{3}^{2−}]), and calcium carbonate mineral saturation states (Ω) have been declining as a result of the uptake of approximately 30% of the anthropogenic carbon dioxide emissions over the past 270 years (since around 1750).
+The ocean's chemistry is changing due to the uptake of anthropogenic carbon dioxide.
+Ocean pH, carbonate ion concentrations ([CO3(2−)]), and calcium carbonate mineral saturation states (Ω) have been declining as a result of the uptake of approximately 30% of the anthropogenic carbon dioxide emissions over the past 270 years (since around 1750).
 This process, commonly referred to as "ocean acidification", is making it harder for marine calcifiers to build a shell or skeletal structure, endangering coral reefs and the broader marine ecosystems.

-Ocean acidification has been called the "evil twin of global warming" and "the other CO_{2} problem".
+Ocean acidification has been called the "evil twin of global warming" and "the other problem".
 Increased ocean temperatures and oxygen loss act concurrently with ocean acidification and constitute the "deadly trio" of climate change pressures on the marine environment.
 The impacts of this will be most severe for coral reefs and other shelled marine organisms, as well as those populations that depend on the ecosystem services they provide.